Sudhanshu36/league-of-legends/README.md

 Questions to investigate:
 - Can we predict the winning team with the first 20 minutes?
 - How does the winning rate changes given the first kill of an objective?
-- Is there a winning rate difference between blue versus red side?
 - Does the positions of wards affect the winning rate?